diegob1212/BIManalyst_g_24/A5/README.md

 This development forced us to combine **structural reasoning** with **data reasoning** — deciding what counts as a “load-bearing wall” when data is incomplete, and implementing a scoring heuristic.

+In the begining of the course, we asked ourselves a lot of questions about openBIM.
+In the end I think we answered most of them and learn a lot about OpenBIM.
+Still, there is some aspects with unknowns that we would want to develop and answer in the future.

 ---

 ## 6. Reflection on the Course Design